zimolab/zipapp-creator/README.md

   - Make it is easy to access the assets files inside the package using regular apis, such as  `importlib.resources` or `pkgutil.resource_filename`.

-- Create a startup script of the output zipapp on Windows os.